The 17 best things to do in Wroclaw

 In the middle of the stalls you can find gems like the Cafe Targowa or enjoy a great selection of tea at Herbaciarnia Targowa.

-Also if you want to have a good and reasonable priced lunch, this is a good choice.
+Also if you want to have a good and reasonable priced lunch, this is a great choice.

 14. The Centennial Hall (Hala Stulecia)